nsatsia/docs/doc/quay/04_configure.md

+# NOTE: This step is not needed for internal OCS/ODF, only for external RGW/Ceph

 ## Get the Quay config editor URL
 ```bash
 oc get route -n openshift-operators | egrep quay-config-editor | awk '{print $2}'